Europe’s first ever pop-up Shakespearean theatre is now open until 2nd September

 With dramatic sword-fights, bubbling cauldrons, wayward fairies, passionate love scenes, gruesome murders, grand poetry and no shortage of fake blood, audiences will experience the comic heights and tragic depths of Shakespearean theatre in a memorable setting.

-Shakespeare’s Rose Theatre is a temporary structure and is open to the elements with no air-conditioning or heating, so please dress appropriately.
-Umbrellas will not be permitted as this will impede the view of other patrons.
+Shakespeare’s Rose Theatre is a temporary structure without air-conditioning or heating.
+All seats (660) are under cover with the groundlings area open air so please dress appropriately.
+Umbrellas are not permitted as they will impede the view of other patrons.